augustusnaz/laravel-vouchers/docs/configuration.md

 ## Models

-Confugure your relationship models. `users` and `products` is given as the default redeemer and item types.
-The Voucher class may be extended to include other models.
+Confugure your relationship models.
+The`users` and `products` models are used as the default redeemer and item types.
+You may extend the `Voucher` class to include other models.

 ```php
 // vouchers.php